Wilfred Hill-Wood: Cricketing career

-Hill-Wood made his debut for Derbyshire in the 1919 season when he took 2 wickets and scored a total of 49 in two innings against Northamptonshire.
-He played two more games in 1919 and next played one game for Derbyshire in the 1921 season.
-In 1921 and 1922 he was playing for Cambridge University.
-He took part in a Marylebone Cricket Club (MCC) tour of New Zealand in 1922/23 and was a regular in the Derbyshire side in the 1923 season.
+Towards the end of the season, he was the subject of an article by Neville Cardus in the Guardian:

+“The contrast between Hill-Wood’s strokes as they flashed from his bat and the ugliness of his stance as the bowler ran to the crease was intriguing.
+Surely so much of radiance, never before went hand-in-hand, with sheer distortion on the cricket field, as when Hill-Wood plays a long innings.
+As he awaits the ball, he is in an attitude, both angular and flat; he is “cut in two”, so to say, by a bend in the body that gives us a lively suggestion of a right-angle come to life.
+Even as the ball passes through the air towards him, Hill-Wood's body remains cramped and unlovely, his bat making a spasmodic up-and-down movement.
+Then if at the last second, the ball turns out right for hitting, Hill-Wood suffers a sudden transformation-quick as thought his body throws off its cramping angles, and becomes erect while the bat accomplishes the stroke.
+It all happens as though, suddenly, Hill-Wood had broken free from chains; the transformation, indeed, might well suggest a livelier metaphor-that the batsmen emerges at the critical moment in his own useful and confident image after casting away a magic cap or Tarnhelm that has been disguising his true shape in the shape of crabbed age.”

 He played two matches for Derbyshire in the 1924 season and five for them in the 1925 season in which years he also played for the Eton Ramblers.
 In 1932/33 he played during a tour of India, and performed again for Derbyshire in the 1935 and 1936 seasons.
 His last matches were in 1938 and 1939 for the MCC against the universities.
 Hill-Wood was a right hand batsman and played 60 innings for Derbyshire in 35 matches.
 His top score was 107 and his average 25.74.
 He played 21 innings in 14 matches for Cambridge University with a top score of 81.
 He was a leg-break bowler and took 49 wickets at an average 31.08 for Derbyshire.
 He took 14 wickets at an average of 28.85 for Cambridge University.
 His best overall match count was 5 for 62.

 Financial career

-Hill-Wood was Managing Director of Morgan, Grenfell & Co.
+Hill-Wood was managing director of Morgan, Grenfell & Co.
 1939–67, and during the Second World War was with the British Purchasing Commission.
-He was Chairman of Eversholt Estate Development and Vice-President of St Pancras Housing Association.
+He was Chairman of Eversholt Estate Development and vice-president of St Pancras Housing Association.

 He was made a Commander of the Order of the British Empire in 1946 for his work as Director, Western Area, Postal and Telegraph Censorship Department.
 He was a personal friend of King George VI and advised the royal family on financial affairs.
 He was knighted in 1976 as a Knight Commander of the Royal Victorian Order, an order in the personal gift of The Queen.